AaronHevia/Python_Practice/README.md

 Game which asks you true or false questions and keeps track of the score.  **Input Validation not yet implemented.
 Future iterations to include asking how many questions, question difficulty, randomizing questions, and connecting to open trivia database (https://opentdb.com) as an API to retrieve questions.**

 ## Project 16:  Random Point Art Generator
 Using turtle module to replicate the art work "Flumequine" done by Damien Hirst.
+Additional turtle designs like random walk algorithm, spirograph, and creating equilateral shapes are included.  **Future update will separate project into OOP design and refactoring.**